Dowell-Lab/srworkshop/projectA/day07/gata1/02_cluster_umap_composition.md

 DefaultAssay(combined) <- "RNA"
 ```

+> If you just finished Lesson 01 in the same R session, `combined` is already in
+> your environment — you don't need to reload it, so comment out the `readRDS`
+> line.
+Only run it on a fresh session (or after clearing your workspace).

 > Do not edit paths in the script.
 All paths live in `00_paths_and_setup.R`, and
 > everything you create is written to `OUT_DIR`, not the read-only share.